VCVRack/library/README.md

 ### Manifest properties

-Key: **required**, *optional*.
+Keys with * are required.

-- **slug**: Unique identifier for your plugin.
+- **slug**\*: Unique identifier for your plugin.
 Should never change.
 Avoid spaces.
 Prefix with your company or developer name if you plan to release multiple plugins, e.g. "VCV-PulseMatrix".
 But most importantly, should never change.
-- **name**: Human-readable display name for your plugin.
+- **name**\*: Human-readable display name for your plugin.
 May change on a whim.
-- **version**: Your plugin's version, using the guidelines at https://github.com/VCVRack/Rack/issues/266.
+- **version**\*: Your plugin's version, using the guidelines at https://github.com/VCVRack/Rack/issues/266.
 Do not include the "v" prefix.
-- *license*: Abbreviation of the license(s) of your plugin.
+- **license**: Abbreviation of the license(s) of your plugin.
 Use "proprietary" if all rights are reserved.
-- *homepage*: URL of the landing page of your plugin.
+- **homepage**: URL of the landing page of your plugin.
 Omit if redundant with the source URL.
-- *manual*: URL of the manual of your plugin.
+- **manual**: URL of the manual of your plugin.
 HTML, PDF, or GitHub readme/wiki are fine.
-- *source*: URL of the source code landing page.
+- **source**: URL of the source code landing page.
-- *download*: URL of the compiled binary package.
+- **download**: URL of the compiled binary package.
 All supported architectures must be merged into one ZIP file.
+Must contain a single folder equal to the name of the plugin's slug.
 GitHub releases is a good choice for open-source plugins.
-- *productId*: VCV store ID for commercial plugins.
+- **productId**: VCV store ID for commercial plugins.
-- *arch*: List of supported architectures.
+- **arch**: List of supported architectures.
 Defaults to `["win", "mac", "lin"]` if omitted.
-- *sha256*: Hex SHA256 string of the binary ZIP file for verifying downloads.
+- **sha256**: Hex SHA256 string of the binary ZIP file for verifying downloads.
 Use `sha256sum [FILE]` or `sha256 [FILE]`.